jfath/mythmunge/README.md

 #Config file format

 nolookup=showtitle
-episodedatefirst=showtitle
 options=

-multiple lines of nolookup= and episodedatefirst= are allowed
-episodedatefirst=* and nolookup=* are also allowed to force all
+multiple lines of nolookup= are allowed and nolookup=* is also allowed to force no lookup for any show

-episodedatefirst=someshowname
-episodedatefirst=someothershowname

 nolookup=showtitlea
 nolookup=showtitleb